bbriscoe/single-delay-metric/README.md

 ## Introduction

 A real-time application invariably discards any packet that arrives after the jitter buffer's play-out deadline.
 This applies for any real-time application, whether streamed video, interactive media or online gaming.
-For this broad class of applications a median delay metric is a distraction---waiting for the median delay before play-out would discard half the packets.
+[Not all games use jitter buffers] For this broad class of applications a median delay metric is a distraction---waiting for the median delay before play-out would discard half the packets.
 To characterize the delay experienced by an application it would be more useful to quote the delay of a high percentile of packets.
 But which percentile?
 The 99th?
 The 99.99th?
 The 98th?
 The answer is application- and implementation-dependent, because it depends on how much discard can effectively be concealed (1%, 0.01% or 2% in the above examples, assuming no other losses).
+[This text might be sufficient, but jitter buffers are usually adaptive, and my understanding is that they aim to maximize QoE.
+At any particular operating point they convert variable delay into a fixed delay and residual loss.
+Since QoE typically depends on both of those resulting attributes, I don't think that they generally ignore the former.]
 Nonetheless, it would be useful to settle on a single industry-wide percentile to characterize delay, even if it isn't perfect in every case.

 This brief discussion paper aims to start a debate on whether a percentile is the best single delay metric and, if so, which percentile the industry should converge on.